Federally funded - Social/Behavioral Informed Consent (v. Feb 2019) (Word)

-This consent template is for non-medical research.
-It should be used to obtain permission from subjects to participate in research being conducted by the University of Arizona.
+This consent template is for non-medical research that is NOT funded or supported by a federal agency.
+This consent should be used to obtain permission from subjects to participate in research being conducted by the University of Arizona.
 This consent template is recommended, but not required.
 If this consent template is not going to be used, please develop a consent form that addresses the required elements of consent.

 This consent addendum template should be used when there is a new portion of a research project that requires a participants’ signature.
 This template is recommended, but not required.